garbados/generator-couchapp/readme.md

 * Optional - Twitter Bootstrap for SASS
 * Optional - Leaner Modernizr builds (new)

-For more information on what `generator-webapp` can do for you, take a look at the [Grunt tasks](https://github.com/yeoman/generator-webapp/blob/master/app/templates/_package.json) used in our `package.json`.
+For more information on what `generator-couchapp` can do for you, take a look at the [Grunt tasks](https://github.com/garbados/generator-couchapp/blob/master/app/templates/_package.json) used in our `package.json`.

 ## Getting Started

-- Install: `npm install -g generator-webapp`
+- Install: `npm install -g generator-couchapp`
-- Run: `yo webapp`
+- Run: `yo couchapp`
-- Run `grunt` for building and `grunt server` for preview
+- Run `grunt` for building, `grunt server` for preview, and `grunt deploy` to push to CouchDB.

 ## Options